Joe Hachem: Other poker events

 Hachem won the "World Series of Poker Champions II" tournament on NBC's Poker After Dark on a table consisting of Main Event winners Doyle Brunson, Greg Raymer, Jamie Gold, Huck Seed, and Johnny Chan, whom he defeated heads up to win $120,000.
 In 2006, Hachem appeared in Poker Superstars III, but failed to advance to the Super 16 round by only one point.
 In December 2007, Hachem won the Poker Stars Asia Pacific Poker Tour Tournament of Champions, which included a field of such players as Raymer, Chris Moneymaker and Isabelle Mercier.
 In April 2008, Hachem came close to the final table of the PokerStars EPT Monte Carlo Grand Final, finish in 11th place for more than $150,000.

 Hachem finished in 103rd place in the 2009 World Series of Poker Main Event, which drew a field of 6,494 players, earning himself $40,288.
 Also in 2009, Hachem participated in the fifth season of High Stakes Poker, a cash game television series on the Game Show Network.
 The season featured a buy-in of at least $200,000, the highest minimum requirement in the show's history.
 Also in 2009, Hachem produced and hosts the Australian reality show The Poker Star, which characterizes Hachem as a poker mentor searching for the next big player.
 The show features a group of contestants living together in one house and competing in a series of poker-related challenges.

 Hachem was inducted into the Australian Poker Hall of Fame in 2009 with "Legend Status", to which he now serves as Chairman.

-As of 2018, Hachem's total live tournament winnings exceed $12,200,000, more than $7.9 million of which comes from the World Series of Poker events.
-He is ranked 27th in live poker tournament career earnings by The Hendon Mob, a website which tracks tournament poker players.
+As of 2024, Hachem's total live tournament winnings exceed $12,900,000, more than $7.9 million of which comes from the World Series of Poker events.